 - 1 14 ounce can full fat coconut milk

-- ½ vanilla bean, split and seeds removed
+- 1/2 vanilla bean split and seeds removed

 - 2 tablespoons honey

-- ½ teaspoon agar agar
+- 1 teaspoon agar agar

-- ¼ cup honey
+- 1/4 cup honey

-- Add coconut milk, vanilla bean and seeds, honey and agar agar to a medium saucepan.
+Grease four bowls or ramekins with coconut oil or non-stick spray.
+Add coconut milk, vanilla bean and seeds, honey and agar agar to a medium saucepan.
 Bring to a simmer over low-medium heat, stirring, until the agar agar is dissolved.

-- Remove from heat and discard vanilla bean.
+Remove from heat and discard vanilla bean.
 Ladle the mixture into four ramekins and refrigerate until firm, about 1 hour.